15 Most Common INTJ Weaknesses

 1. Impatient.

 INTJs hate to waste time.
 This can sometimes make them seem impatient.
 They can find it difficult to wait for things to happen, and they are always thinking about the opportunity cost of their time.
 In addition, they can struggle to wait their turn.
 This can be frustrating for people who prefer a more relaxed pace of life.
-INTJs need to remember that not everyone is as focused on efficiency as they are and that not having to make the most of every minute can be joyful.
+INTJs need to remember that not everyone is as focused on efficiency as they are and that not having to make the most of every minute can be liberating.

 2. Blunt.